orbitdb-archive/orbit/README.md

 ***Warning: Orbit is very much work-in-progress.
 If something is not working, please let me know and I'll make sure to fix it.***

-All content (messages, files, metadata) are saved in IPFS as files or objects.
+All content (messages, files, metadata) is saved in IPFS as files or objects.

 There's currently a server (https://github.com/haadcode/orbit-server) that tracks the head (IPFS hash) of a linked list that enables traversing the history of a channel's messages.
 In future this will be replaced by IPNS.